 Credits: 120 ECTS, 24 months

-Start: September (for Dutch applicants a start in February is also possible)
+Start: September (for applicants with a Dutch BSc degree a start in February is also possible)

 Language of instruction: English